mas-bandwidth/gafferongames/content/post/physics_in_3d.md

 We are now presented with a problem.
 Orientation is a quaternion but angular velocity is a vector.
 How can we integrate orientation from angular velocity when the two quantities are in different mathematical forms?

 The solution is to convert angular velocity into a quaternion form, then to use this quaternion to integrate orientation.
 For lack of a better term I will call this time derivative of orientation "spin".
-Exactly how to calculate this spin quaternion is described in detail <a href="http://www-2.cs.cmu.edu/~baraff/sigcourse/notesd1.pdf">here</a>.
+Exactly how to calculate this spin quaternion is described in detail [here](http://www-2.cs.cmu.edu/~baraff/sigcourse/notesd1.pdf).

 Here is the final result: